 Though an employee can file an EEOC and SCHAC charge of discrimination without legal assistance, there are tight deadlines for doing so.
 It’s important to gather key documents, from performance reviews to emails.
 It also helps to have a complete timeline of all events.

 That’s why it’s important to work with an experienced employment lawyer from the start.
 At Burnette Shutt & McDaniel, our founders included two certified specialists in employment law.
 Our employment lawyers have helped many clients find justice after they’ve been discriminated against at work.

-Though some clients consult attorneys only when filing the initial charge of discrimination, others prefer that a lawyer track the case throughout the charge process.
+Some clients consult attorneys only when filing the initial charge of discrimination.
+Others prefer that a lawyer track the case throughout the entire Equal Employment Opportunity Commission process.

 Depending on the caseload, the charge process can extend for years.
 If it takes too long, we can help you pursue a “right to sue” letter that lets you take the case to the court system.

 In the meantime, if an employer attempts to punish you further because you’ve filed a charge of discrimination, we can help you with a retaliation complaint, too.